 In his opinion article, Chris argues that data centre efficiency isn’t just desirable, it’s absolutely essential to meet these unprecedented demands.

-He highlights the rise of modular UPS as one of most effective ways to cut data centre energy consumption.
+He highlights the rise of modular UPS as one of the most effective ways to cut data centre energy consumption.
 Modular units deliver as much power as older, static tower UPS models do.
 And they need less air conditioning and space to do it.

 Chris explains how transformerless-based modular UPS can run at efficiency levels up to 96%, even when carrying low loads.
 He also describes how modular configurations minimise the risk of oversizing UPS installations, ensuring loads closely correspond to the data centre’s needs.